Jimbly/dcjam2025/Jimb-TODO.md

   * heat and maybe gear to be bars

 ZONES
+* respawn all B/C entities
+  * path from entrance to bosses must be only A-entities
+  * path to treasures is B/C
 * Every Zone: 4 TnAs, 3 TnBs, 3 TnCs, 2 medkits, $2000K
 * Zone 0
   * key1